maksymilianrozanski/akkaExamEval/README.md

 A simple app created while exploring Akka Typed, and Akka Persistence.

+The project is not polished up yet.
+Some functionalities, like error handling are not fully implemented yet.

 App is allows generating exams/quizzes from question pool.
 The results of exams are saved, and exam score is displayed to users.